benvinegar/counterscale/README.md

 It's designed to be easy to deploy and maintain, and should cost you near-zero to operate – even at high levels of traffic (Cloudflare's [free tier](https://developers.cloudflare.com/workers/platform/pricing/#workers) could hypothetically support up to 100k hits/day).

-_NOTE: Counterscale is currently in very early development and if you're prepared to run it, expect to get your hands dirty._
+**_NOTE: Counterscale is currently in very early development and shouldn't be used in any actual production setting.
+We welcome people trying it and giving feedback/contributing, but heads up this project is still super early._**

 ## Deployment